-History We have been involved in beekeeping since the mid-1980’s, more or less on a hobby basis.
+History Yes, that’s John with a wild swarm of bees he caught!
+Here at Shepherd’s Valley, we have been involved in beekeeping since the mid-1980’s, more or less on a hobby basis.
 Since that time, we have participated in many swarm and hive removal exercises.
 These wild bee rescue adventures have been written about in on-line publications – to the delight of our many honey customers.
-We continue to provide bee and swarm removal services in our local area.
-The pollination benefits of the honeybees in our orchard and gardens have been the most important aspect of keeping honeybees on the farm, and we continue to add more hives to this growing enterprise.
-This year, we will be experimenting with a new hive design that eliminates much of the labor necessary in harvesting honey.
+The pollination benefits of the honeybees in our orchard and gardens have been the most important aspect of keeping honeybees on the farm, and we continue to appreciate the value of honeybees to our operation.

 Product Description We like to think of our honey as liquid sunshine, in all its beautiful golden sweetness.
 As a general rule, spring honey is light in color and has a mild taste.
 Late summer and early fall honey is darker in color and somewhat stronger tasting.
 This is due to the difference in wildflowers and crops available to the bees at any given time of the year.
 We use no chemicals in our hives, and follow organic and natural beekeeping practices.
 Our honey is sold raw – not heated or processed in any way.
 We do not add water, high fructose corn syrup, or synthetic chemical additives to our honey, as is often the case in lower priced supermarket honey.
 Our honey is lightly filtered through coarse cheesecloth or a stainless steel sieve for bottling.
 To meet our growing customer demand, we also purchase raw honey from other regional beekeepers.

 We have sent our apprentices to biological beekeeping workshops featuring some of the top experts in the world.
 This commitment to updating our knowledge of natural and organic methodology in raising bees gives us the expertise to continue to preserve wild honeybees and protect this valuable resource in our environment.